Noonc/Noon-Video-Downloader/README.md

 - Open with Winrar, 7Zip or extract onto computer.
 - Then run "setup.exe" (The file "Noon's Video Downloader.msi" must be in the same directory as the exe to install)
 - If you are shown a ".NET Core" installation popup install that as well
-- You also need the .NET Desktop Runtime installed as well as the .NET Core (Make sure you install both!)
+- You also need the .NET Desktop Runtime installed, as well as, the .NET Core (Make sure you install both!)

 ## Usage
 - To run, open the "Video Downloader.exe" **!Must be run as Admin!** (v1.3.3 and beyond)